olastor/picosearch/README.md

   - `tokenizer: (s: string) => string[]` A function to split a text into an array of tokens.
 Default: `(s: string): string[] => s.split(/\s+/g)`
   - `stemmer: (s: string) => string` A function for applying stemming on each token.
 Default: `null`
   - `lowercase: boolean` Whether or not to lowercase tokens as part of preprocessing.
 Default: `true`
-  - `stripPunctuation` Whether or not to strip punctuations from tokens.
+  - `stripPunctuation: boolean` Whether or not to strip punctuations from tokens.
 Default: `true`
-  - `stopwords` An array of lowercased words that should be ignored.
+  - `stopwords: string[]` An array of lowercased words that should be ignored.
 Default: `[]`
-  - `customTransformation` A function to apply a custom transformation on each token before every other preprocessing step.
+  - `customTransformation: (s: string) => string` A function to apply a custom transformation on each token before every other preprocessing step.
 Default: `null`
   - `bm25` Object for specifying custom BM25 parameters
     - `b` The `b` value.
 Default: `1.2`
     - `k1` The `k1` value.
 Default: `0.75`